microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 - Current transformer in low voltage Bridge sense tied to CMP3DAC

 Either of these comparators tripping will trigger the highest priority interrupt, which disables all PWM drive signals and puts the converter in the "FAULT ACTIVE" state.
 Like the hardware fault protection, this fault protection is also latched, meaning that the dsPIC needs to be reset to restart the converter.
-If this fault protection is triggered, the RESET flag in the Power Board Visualizer GUI will be set, as shown below, indicating that the dsPIC needs to be reset to re-start the LLC converter.
+If this fault protection is triggered, the RESET flag in the Power Board Visualizer GUI will be set, as shown below, indicating that the dsPIC needs to be reset to re-start the DAB converter.

 <p>
   <center>